 Whatever your printing needs, you can find our recommendations below.

 The best printers you can buy now

 There's much more to the cost of a printer than just the purchase price: Ink costs can eat away the savings you expected from your affordable device.
-If you want one of the best all-in-one inkjet printers with the most affordable ink, we recommend the Brother INKvestment MFC-J995DW.
-The printer features extra-large ink cartridges, and comes with an estimated years' supply of ink in the box, which adds up to the lowest per-page ink costs we've seen.
+If you want one of the best home printers with the most affordable ink, we recommend the Brother INKvestment MFC-J995DW.
+The all-in-one inkjet printer features extra-large ink cartridges, and comes with an estimated years' supply of ink in the box, which adds up to the lowest per-page ink costs we've seen.